Pentax 645Z vs Sony A7S II

 Studio photographers will appreciate that the Pentax 645Z (unlike the A7S II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 645Z and the A7S II are recent models that are part of the current product line-up.
-The 645Z replaced the earlier Pentax 645D, while the A7S II followed on from the Sony A7S.
+The 645Z is a recent model that features in the current product line-up of Pentax.
+In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Pentax 645Z and the Sony A7S II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.